-After receiving training on one or more of the MMD professional development modules, educators should begin to apply skills and knowledge learned from the training with coaching support.
+After receiving training on one or more of the available professional development modules, educators should begin to apply skills and knowledge learned from the training with coaching support.
 Through coaching, educators are supported as the transfer of new skills to classroom practice occurs (Bush, 1984; Joyce and Showers 1982, 1981).
 Through coaching, educators receive job-embedded guidance, observation, and feedback.
 A district’s coaching plan provides the opportunity for districts to support buildings through the creation of intentional knowledge-promoting structures and processes.
-Coaching plans vary according to district and building needs, but should be focused on practices in the MMD content framework.
-Practice profiles from the district’s chosen focus components from the MMD Content Framework should be used to guide educators through the coaching process.
+Coaching plans vary according to district and building needs, but should be focused on practices in the MMD/DCI content framework.
+Practice profiles from the district’s chosen focus components from the MMD/DCI Content Framework should be used to guide educators through the coaching process.

 There are different ways to approach coaching and approaches may vary by building.
 Coaching is a non-evaluative process in which two or more professional colleagues work together for the purpose of improving instructional practice.
 The process involves a collaborative relationship, trusting culture, a clear purpose, and an agreed upon format which is solution-oriented and learner-centered.

 Within MMD/DCI, coaching may have a variety of structures depending on the district’s need.
 Districts may use one of the following structures, but are not limited to these three examples.
 The CST consultant provides support for any of the structures.